|Charlie on s/v Ceilydh|

 Project Motor Boat shares an adoption story: they were in the Turks and Caicos and they decided that one tiny kitten was not enough:

-Drena (Sailing Journey) writes about Leo's first visit to the boat.
+Drena (Sailing Journey), getting ready to start cruising, writes about Leo's first visits to the boat.
 He's 12 and a bit grumpy, so will he be able to adjust to being a cruising cat?
 [Note: 5/19/2013 - Drena is MoFi's 100th blogger!]

 Hi, blogger!
 Do you have a blog post on cats aboard that you'd like to share?
 Please post your link with a brief description in the comment section below and we'll add it to this list.